 Famous for its Georgian-looking streets and characterful limestone buildings, Oundle is a historic market town with much to discover.
 The town itself offers many independent shops to explore and coffee houses, pubs and eateries to rest your feet.
 It’s surrounded by the river Nene where you can stroll the banks or enjoy leisure activities such as canoeing and sailing or you could explore the many picturesque villages and historical sites nearby, including Fotheringhay Castle where Mary Queen of Scots was executed in 1587.

 This attractive market town is also home to our sister property, The Talbot Hotel, Eatery & Coffee House.
 Steeped in historic charm, The Talbot includes original brickwork from Fotheringhay Castle and the Mary Queen of Scots staircase!

-Situated in the heart of the Midlands just two miles from Leicester city centre and about 45 miles by road from the Three Swans Hotel, the award-winning National Space Centre has six interactive galleries covering space flight, astronomy and cosmology.
+Situated in the heart of the Midlands just two miles from Leicester city centre and about 45 minutes (20 miles) drive from the Three Swans Hotel, the award-winning National Space Centre has six interactive galleries covering space flight, astronomy and cosmology.
 It has one of only three Soyuz spacecraft in the west on display and is home to the UK’s largest planetarium, as well as the iconic 42 metre-high Rocket Tower.